Titelbild zum Artikel über Lowcaf. Zu sehen ist Coffea arabica cv. laurina auf der Insel La Réunion, fotografiert von Adrien Chatenay CC-BY-SA 4.0.

 No. For their low-caffeine coffee roasts, many roasters rely on Laurina or Aramosa, a cross between any Arabica variety and the Coffea racemosa variety, which also naturally contains less caffeine.
 The largest exporter of Laurina and Aramosa green coffees is Daterra, a big Brazilian coffee trader.

-We are taking a different approach with our LOWCAF coffee beans.
+We are taking a different approach with our LOWCAF coffee beans (not available anymore).
 While the caffeine content is comparable to that of Laurina or Aramosa, we rely on a 50-50 blend of the same coffee from Mexico, which we source from Benjamin at from Café San Felipe.
 A blend of the same coffee because both parts come from the same plants.
 However, half of the beans are decaffeinated coffee.

 This reduces the amount of caffeine without making the coffee taste bland or flat.
 In addition, we are not dependent on the relatively limited selection of Laurina and Aramosa green coffees.
 What this means for you is that you will get a tasty Lowcaf coffee from us that you won't find anywhere else.